phfdonda/story-weavers/README.md

 - Categories
 - Votes

 However, although it is required of me to create a database that "reflects" this ERD, there is a fundamental flaw in the relationship diagram: we have a many-to-many relationship between Category and Article tables.
 I have to fix that, and by doing so it no longer "reflects" the ERD.
 The requirements of the project have no strict directions about this, so it is up to me.
 There are two options, if I want to make it as similar as possible: first, I could create a whole new table to make a "through" relationship; the other one is just changing the many-to-many into one-to-many.

 The option that is most similar to the ERD is the last one, since we don't have to create a table that isn't there.
 Also, it better reflects our business requirements: if we consider the "category" a story, and each "article" a chapter, then you can't have a chapter that belongs to many stories, but a story will have many chapters.
 Therefore, one Category have many Articles still, but an Article has only one Category.

 The business requirements would demand a "Comments" table, so users could comment to suggest modifications on possible chapters.
-However, we don't have that table in the ERD, and this is a MVP.
+However, we don't have that table in the ERD, and this project is a MVP.
 Let's leave that for later.

 Users can vote, and those votes can be used for later logic - for example, to choose the "thread" that is going to be merged.
 For now, it's only used to choose the featured article that is displayed in the front page.

+## Testing
+For testing I used the gems ```faker```, ```factory_bot```, ```capybara```, and ```rspec_rails```, among a few others.

+To test yourself, open the terminal, cd into the folder and run ```rspec````.

 <!-- CONTACT -->
 ## Contact